 One of the premium features behind the Daiwa Tatula 100 is the Magforce cast control system, which enhances casting distance and accuracy.

-The Magforce Z-Cast Control system functions by using a set of powerful magnets within the reel’s spool, which interact with a conductive metal ring.
+The Magforce Z-Cast Control system uses a set of powerful magnets within the reel’s spool, which interacts with a conductive metal ring.

-As you cast, these magnets are strategically adjusted to exert varying levels of braking force on the spool.
+As you cast, these magnets are strategically adjusted to exert varying braking force on the spool.
 The result is a highly customizable and responsive casting control mechanism.

 Zero Adjuster